hjson/hjson-cpp/README.md

 target_link_libraries(myapp hjson)
 ```

-On Windows it's important that you compiled or installed both `Debug` and `Release` hjson libraries before Cmake-generating your own project.
+On Windows it's important that you compiled or installed both `Debug` and `Release` Hjson libraries before Cmake-generating your own project.
 Otherwise the target type you didn't compile/install will not be available in your own project.

-If you did not install hjson system wide, you can still use it like in the example above if you specify the location of the hjson build when running Cmake for your own project.
+If you did not install Hjson system wide, you can still use it like in the example above if you specify the location of the Hjson build when running Cmake for your own project.
 Example:
 ```bash
 $ cmake .. -Dhjson_DIR=../hjson-cpp/build
 ```